Jerry Lawler: Personal life

 Lawler is the cousin of fellow professional wrestler The Honky Tonk Man.
 Lawler has been married three times and had two sons with his first wife, Kay.
 His son Brian, who wrestled in WWF/E under the names "Brian Christopher" and "Grandmaster Sexay," died by suicide on July 29, 2018.
 His other son, Kevin, has been in professional wrestling as both a referee and wrestler under the names "Kevin Christian" and "Freddie Gilbert," the latter of which was used during a stint as the "brother" of Eddie Gilbert.

 In his book, It's Good To Be The King ...
 Sometimes, Lawler says he believes Kevin's short physical stature has prevented him from reaching success similar to Brian.
 In August 2008, Kevin was arrested on charges of trespassing and aggravated burglary.
-After divorcing Kay, Lawler was later married to Paula from February 14, 1982 to October 2, 1991.
+After divorcing Kay, Lawler was later married to Paula from February 14, 1982, to October 2, 1991.

-He met his third wife, Stacy "The Kat" Carter, at a charity softball game in Memphis, Tennessee on July 23, 1989.
+He met his third wife, Stacy "The Kat" Carter, at a charity softball game in Memphis, Tennessee, on July 23, 1989.
 They married in September 2000.
 In mid-February 2001, Carter (who was a valet and has also made in-ring appearances) was released by the World Wrestling Federation.
 Lawler then left the company in protest.
 Carter and Lawler later separated shortly before Lawler rejoined the WWF in November 2001.
 Their divorce was finalized on October 15, 2003.

 Though he has spent most of his life in Memphis, Lawler did spend a part of his childhood in Ohio after his father was transferred to a Ford Motor Company assembly plant in Lorain, Ohio.
 From the ages of 7 to 15 his family resided in the city of Amherst, Ohio, a suburb near Cleveland.
 Although this stay was brief, it would have an influence on Lawler throughout his life thereafter.
-He often cites Cleveland as his second-favorite city behind only Memphis and is a die-hard fan of the Cleveland Indians, the Cleveland Browns, and the Cleveland Cavaliers.
-When WWE performs in Cleveland, Lawler will usually wear a Browns jersey or an Indians jersey (at SummerSlam 1996 he teased Browns fans by wearing a Baltimore Ravens jersey, because the original Browns moved to Baltimore and became the Ravens), and during baseball season, he would throw out the first pitch at an Indians game.
+He often cites Cleveland as his second-favorite city behind only Memphis and is a die-hard fan of the Cleveland Guardians, the Cleveland Browns, and the Cleveland Cavaliers.
+When WWE performs in Cleveland, Lawler will usually wear a Browns jersey or an Indians jersey (at SummerSlam 1996 he teased Browns fans by wearing a Baltimore Ravens jersey, because the original Browns moved to Baltimore and became the Ravens), and during baseball season, he would throw out the first pitch at a game.